CalCOFI/rCRUX/README.md

 **Support:**
 Support for the development of this tool was provided by [CalCOFI](<https://calcofi.org/>) and NOAA. <br/>

 eDNA metabarcoding is increasingly used to survey biological communities using common universal and novel genetic loci.
 There is a need for an easy to implement computational tool that can generate metabarcoding reference libraries for any locus, and are specific, and comprehensive.
 We have reimagined CRUX [Curd et al. 2019](https://doi.org/10.1111/2041-210X.13214) and developed the rCRUX package to fit this need by generating taxonomy and fasta files for any user defined locus.
-The typical workflow involves using get_seeds_local() or get_seeds_remote() to download and wrangle results from NCBI’s primer BLAST tool, then using blast_seeds() to search a local NCBI database for matches.
+The typical workflow involves using get_seeds_local() or get_seeds_remote() to download and wrangle results from NCBI’s primer BLAST tool, performing an *in silico* PCR to acquire a set of matching sequences. blast_seeds() is then used to iteratively align seed sequences against a local NCBI database for matches, generating a comprehensive database of matching reference barcode sequences from NCBI.

 ## Typical Workflow